Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-Recently, several researchers have used popular deep learning models such as APC~\cite{chung2020vector}, Wav2Vec2.0~\cite{baevski2020wav2vec}, HuBERT~\cite{hsu2021hubert}, and Data2Vec~\cite{baevski2022data2vec} for encoding speech stimuli.
-Millet et al.~\shortcite{millet2022toward} used a self-supervised learning model Wav2Vec2.0 to learn latent representations of the speech waveform similar to those of the human brain.
-They find that the functional hierarchy of its transformer layers aligns with the cortical hierarchy of speech in the brain, and reveals the whole-brain organisation of speech processing with an unprecedented clarity.
-This means that the first transformer layers map onto the low-level auditory cortices (A1 and A2), the deeper layers (orange and red) map onto brain regions associated with higher-level processes (e.g. STS and IFG).
-Vaidya et al.~\shortcite{vaidya2022self} present the first systematic study to bridge the gap between recent four self-supervised speech representation methods (APC, Wav2Vec, Wav2Vec2.0, and HuBERT) and computational models of the human auditory system.
+Recently, several researchers have used popular deep learning models such as APC~\citep{chung2020vector}, Wav2Vec2.0~\citep{baevski2020wav2vec}, HuBERT~\citep{hsu2021hubert}, and Data2Vec~\citep{baevski2022data2vec} for encoding speech stimuli. ~\cite{millet2022toward} used a self-supervised learning model, Wav2Vec2.0, to learn latent representations of the speech waveform similar to human brain.
+They find that the functional hierarchy of its transformer layers aligns with the cortical hierarchy of speech in the brain and reveals the whole-brain organisation of speech processing with unprecedented clarity.
+This means that the first transformer layers map onto the low-level auditory cortices (A1 and A2), the deeper layers map onto brain regions associated with higher-level processes (e.g. STS and IFG).~\cite{vaidya2022self} present the first systematic study to bridge the gap between recent four self-supervised speech representation methods (APC, Wav2Vec, Wav2Vec2.0, and HuBERT) and computational models of the human auditory system.
 Similar to~\cite{millet2022toward}, they find that self-supervised speech models are the best models of auditory areas.
-Lower layers best modeled low-level areas, and upper-middle layers were most predictive of phonetic and semantic areas, while layer representations follow the accepted hierarchy of speech processing.
-Tuckute et al.~\shortcite{tuckute2022many} analyzed 19 different speech models and find that some audio models derived in engineering contexts (model applications ranged from speech recognition and speech enhancement to audio captioning and audio source separation) produce poor predictions of auditory cortical responses, many task-optimized audio speech deep learning models outpredict a standard spectrotemporal model of the auditory cortex and exhibit hierarchical layer-region correspondence with auditory cortex.
+Lower layers best modeled low-level areas, and upper-middle layers were most predictive of phonetic and semantic areas, while layer representations follow the accepted hierarchy of speech processing.~\cite{tuckute2022many} analyzed 19 different speech models and found that some audio models derived in engineering contexts (model applications ranging from speech recognition and speech enhancement to audio captioning and audio source separation) produce poor predictions of auditory cortical responses, many task-optimized audio speech deep learning models outpredict a standard spectrotemporal model of the auditory cortex and exhibit hierarchical layer-region correspondence with auditory cortex.
+Further,~\cite{oota2023neural} extended this analysis to more such deep learning based speech models (30 self-supervised speech models).
+They found that both language and auditory brain areas, are best aligned with intermediate layers in deep learning models.
+As shown in Figure~\ref{fig:data2vec_brain}, they also found that speech models better predict early auditory cortex than late language regions.
+Although pretrained speech models can understand broad aspects of speech in general, the implications of finetuning speech pretrained models for various speech-processing tasks for speech encoding in the brain, remain underexplored.